The Holy of Holies

 Scott Monty interviews Julie McKuras and Gary Thaden

 As noted in the Moving WEST section of this website, The Shaw Collection that once resided in Santa Fe is now safely located in the climate-controlled, underground stacks of the University of Minnesota Libraries.
 Because it is there and not spread all over Sherlockendom in private collections, it is available to anyone interested in seeing it.
 Every three years the Norwegian Explorers of Minnesota scion, founded in 1948 on the campus of UMN, presents a themed Sherlockian event.
 This summer the August event is titled, Dark Places, Wicked Companions, and Strange Experiences.
 Many attend these sessions knowing they will be able to tour Shaw’s library in the Sherlock Holmes Collections.
 Two members of the Norwegian Explorers, Julie McKuras (BSI - 2001) and Gary Thaden. were interviewed recently by Scott Monty, creator of I Hear of Sherlock Everywhere podcast.
 In the interview they share information about the upcoming event.
 They also help us remember the 1995 dedication of the Shaw Collection and share stories about specific items.
-Listen now.
-(Note: the playback has a slight delay before beginning.
-Be patient.)
+(Hear Episode 166: Dark Places, Wicked Companions and Strange Experiences.)

 The Sebastian Moran Annual Air Gun Shoot Off (Trap Shoot)